 - 1 teaspoon vanilla

 - 1 large egg — room temperature

 - 8 ounces cream cheese — softened

 - 1 teaspoon heavy whipping cream — optional for consistenct

 - Preheat oven to 350°.
 Line muffin pan with liners.
 Set aside.

-- Make the cake batter: In a large bowl, beat together eggs, applesauce, oil, sugars, and vanilla.
+Make the cake batter: In a large bowl, beat together egg, applesauce, oil, sugars, and vanilla.
 Mix in flour, baking soda, baking powder, salt, and cinnamon.
 Stir in carrots.
 Pour evenly into 12 muffin liners.
 Set aside.

 - Make the cheesecake batter: make sure all ingredients are room temperature to avoid lumps.
 Mix together cream cheese, sour cream, egg, sugar, and vanilla with a hand-held mixer.
 Pour evenly on top of cake batter in muffin pan.